 The Chronology records changes in each major military organisation, and changes of commanders in the context of the wider events of the war.

 It also lists the promotions and other important changes of status involving General Officers of the Confederate and Union armies.

-The Timeline begins in detail on 1 January 1861 and ends on 31 August 1865, with brief summaries added for the end of 1860 and from September to December 1865 and selectively to the end of 1869.
+The Timeline begins in detail on 1 January 1861 and ends on 31 August 1865, with brief summaries from the end of 1860 and from September to December 1865 and selectively to the end of 1869.

 Every day of the American Civil War is individually listed, to the following format.